• Skip to primary navigation

 Symptoms of Horse Breathing Problems

-If your horse is having breathing problems of any kind, you should first see the vet to rule out serious health issues.
+If your horse is having breathing problems of any kind, you should first see the vet rule out serious health issues.

 Some common signs of equine breathing problems are: